-(3) Landmarks Historic Preservation Commission Composition and Terms.
+(3) Landmarks Commission Composition and Terms.

-A Historic Preservation Commission is hereby created, consisting of seven (7) members.
-Of the membership, one (1) shall be a registered architect; one (1) shall be an historian qualified in the field of historic preservation; one (1) shall be a licensed real estate broker; one (1) shall be an alderperson; and three (3) shall be citizen members.
+A Landmarks Commission is hereby created, consisting of seven (7) members.
+Of the membership, two (2) shall meet the Professional Qualifications Standards established by the United States Secretary of the Interior which are in effect on (DATE) (the effective date of this ordinance)- for History, Archeology, Architectural History, Architecture, or Historic Architecture, one (1) shall be a registered architect; one (1) shall be an historian qualified in the field of historic preservation; one (1) shall be a licensed real estate broker; one (1) shall be an alderperson; and three (3) shall be citizen members.
 Each member shall have, to the highest extent practicable, a known interest in historic preservation.
 The Mayor shall appoint the commissioners subject to confirmation by the Common Council.
 Of the initial members so appointed, two (2) shall serve a term of one (1) year, two (2) shall serve a term of two (2) years.
-Thereafter the term for each member shall be three (3) years.
+Thereafter The term for each member shall be three (3) years.